goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 Listing tickets
 ---------------

-This section explain listing tickets in the main collector page, so that the user can navigate to ticket and see the details.
+This section explains how to list tickets on the main collector page, so that the user can navigate to a ticket and see its details.

-To list the tikets in the main collector page, you need to modify the ``src/tc/collector/collectormain.pt``::
+To list the tickets on the main collector page, you need to modify ``src/tc/collector/collectormain.pt``::

   <html>